SwedbankPay/developer.swedbankpay.com/checkout/v3/payments/index.md

 ---
-section: Merchant Managed
+section: Payments
 title: Introduction
 estimated_read: 3
 hide_from_sidebar: false
 description: |
-  **Merchant Managed** is the Checkout for merchants who does everything but the payment menu.
+  **Payments** is the Checkout for merchants who does everything but the payment menu.
 menu_order: 300
 ---

-**Merchant Managed** is where you get to be in charge of everything.
+**Payments** is where you get to be in charge of everything.
 You handle the consumer verification with a strong consumer authentication, collect the consumer information needed to calculate shipping costs, and store the information yourself.
 We provide you with our full range of payment methods.

-There are two ways of integrating the **Merchant Managed** implementation.
+There are two ways of integrating the **Payments** implementation.
 **Redirect** and **Seamless View**.

 With **Redirect**, the payer is sent to a Swedbank Pay page, where we handle the